WPHF is following the recent developments in Afghanistan closely and adapting our efforts as the situation evolves.

-In Afghanistan, WPHF aims to ensure the financing and coordination of local civil society organizations, empowering women as leaders and key humanitarian actors on the road to sustainable peace.
+In Afghanistan and across the region, WPHF aims to ensure the financing and coordination of local civil society organizations working to protect and empower women as leaders and key humanitarian actors on the road to more inclusive, just and sustainable peace.